jerdude/jerdude.github.io/README.md

 **The PBI:**

-We need a form for a user to submit their name, email, a start date, an end date, a very short story, and their favorite number.
+We need a form for a user to submit their name, email, a start date, an end date, a very short story, their favorite color, and their favorite number.
 Name and email will be required.

 Acceptance criteria:
 - The user should not be able to submit the form without all required fields having a value.